khoa16122004/Adversarial-Robustness-of-Visual-RAG-in-multi-grounding-images-scenario/README.md

 ### 2. Dataset Preparation
 1. Download iNat21 training dataset images
 2. Get annotation files from Visual RAG repository
+3. `run.txt` file in the main folder lists the 100 samples used in this study.
 ## Usage Guide

 ### 1. Retrieval Phase Setup